bruvellu/cephalic-furrow/3-text/furrow.md

 The putative initiator cells of *btd* mutants do not shorten, but show a reminiscent degree of apical constriction which creates a small indentation in epithelium of some embryos ({@fig:initiator}a,b, {!@fig:vid-initiator}).
 In contrast, *eve* mutants show neither apical constriction nor cell shortening and the epithelium remains flat until about ten minutes after gastrulation ({@fig:initiator}a,b).
 While the behavior of initiator cells is perturbed in the three mutants, it is only in *btd* and *eve* that the cellular basis for cephalic furrow formation---the cell shortening---is severely disrupted.
-Therefore, initiator cell behavior is only abolished in eve, while btd still shows a reminiscent behavior, maybe from myosin observed previously [@Eritano], and prd initiators still behaves, but forms an abnormal fold indicating that the furrow is not only delayed [@Blankenship], but that it is also perturbed.
+Therefore, initiator cell behavior is only abolished in eve, while btd still shows a reminiscent behavior, maybe from myosin observed previously [@Eritano2020-mi], and prd initiators still behaves, but forms an abnormal fold indicating that the furrow is not only delayed [@Blankenship2001-tm], but that it is also perturbed.

 <!--These differences may be associated with apical myosin activity which is present in *btd* but not in *eve* mutants [@Eritano2020-mi].-->

 <!--TODO: Create video for btd initiator cells {!@fig:vid-initiator-btd}-->
 <!--TODO: Create video for prd initiator cells {!@fig:vid-initiator-prd}-->

-### Strong mutants exhibit late ectopic folds at the head--trunk boundary
+### Ectopic folds at head--trunk boundary

 <!--TODO: Can I re-write these paragraphs to incorporate wildtype and mutant EFs?-->